The Supreme Blossom

 Often, in town and in the park,

-in restaurants, in pubs and cafes,
+in restaurants, in pubs and cafés,

-we hear a baby's joyful crow
+we hear a baby's joyful shout

 that means: It's great to be alive!